Overview of the graduate program

-The program provides students with exposure to diverse areas of pharmacology and neuroscience in a stimulating research environment with state-of-the-art techniques and well-supported core facilities, most located in the new Durham Research Center and Durham Research Center II buildings.
+The program provides students with exposure to diverse areas of pharmacology and neuroscience in a stimulating research environment with state-of-the-art techniques and well-supported core facilities, most located in the Durham Research Center and Durham Research Center II facilities.
 International research internships in Switzerland, China or with various drug companies in the U.S. are a unique aspect of the program.

 Students can enter the department graduate program directly or through UNMC's interdepartmental Biomedical Research Training Program or the combined M.D./Ph.D. degree program.
 Special programs for minority students are available through the Office of Student Equity and Multicultural Affairs.
 Students are supported by research fellowships or other stipends throughout their training, allowing them to enjoy "the good life" that Omaha has to offer.

 Additional information on the Pharmacology and Neuroscience Graduate Programs: